cakephp/docs/en/controllers/middleware.rst

     $policy = [
-        // Necessary for nonce to be set for script-src 'script-src' => [],
+        // Must exist even if empty to set nonce for for script-src 'script-src' => [],
         'style-src' => [],
     ];